veg/tn93/README.md

 					path to the output file, which will be either
 					CSV or HyPhy matrix format (see output format)

-	distance thershold 	: <required>
+	distance threshold 	: <required>
 						a real-valued number between 0 and 1.
 						Only pairwise distances <= this number will be written out.
 						This is very useful for rapid processing of very large aligments when one is looking for epidemiological linkage

-	how to handle ambiguitie : <required>
+	how to handle ambiguities : <required>
 							how to count ambiguities when computing the matrix of pairwise letter counts.
 							One of three values
 								RESOLVE: if one character is resolved (e.g. A,C,G,T) and the other is an ambiguity,